hydra3333/vpy_slideshow/Rabbit_Hole_number_02/README.md

 Note:
 - temporary audio and video files are created in the current-working-folder
 - under development, it may only create the intermediate video/audio file(s) and not the final "\path_to\slideshow.mp4"
-- the load thingy has a gui ... we aren't into that, only cli, so will look at fiddling with that later ... a pity about all the great workl that went into that
+- the load thingy has a gui ... we aren't into that, only cli, so will look at fiddling with that later ... a pity about all the great work that went into that